Comparison principle for stochastic heat equations driven by $\alpha$-stable white noises: Introduction

-The comparison principle for stochastic partial differential equations (SPDEs for short) driven by Gaussian (continuous) type noises has been extensively studied, see, for example, Chen and Kim \cite{Chen:2017}, Donati-Martin and Pardoux\cite{Donati:1993} and Flores \cite{Flores:2014} for Gaussian space-time white noises; Chen and Huang \cite{Chen:2019} for Gaussian colored noises that is white in time and colored in space; Denis et al. \cite{Denis:2009} and Kotelenez \cite{Kotelenez:1992} for cylindrical Brownian motions and references therein.
+The comparison principle for stochastic partial differential equations (SPDEs for short) driven by Gaussian (continuous) type noises has been extensively studied, see, for example, Chen and Kim \cite{Chen:2017}, Donati-Martin and Pardoux\cite{Donati:1993} and Moreno Flores \cite{Moreno Flores:2014} for Gaussian space-time white noises; Chen and Huang \cite{Chen:2019} and Xiong and Yang \cite{Xiong:2020} for Gaussian colored noises that is white in time and colored in space; Denis et al. \cite{Denis:2009} and Kotelenez \cite{Kotelenez:1992} for cylindrical Brownian motions and references therein.

 Although the existence and uniqueness of solutions to SPDEs driven by L\'{e}vy (discontinuous) type noises have been well studied, see, for example, Albeverio et al. \cite{Albeverio:1998} for Poisson white noise; Bo and Wang \cite{Bo:2006}, Peszat and Zabczyk \cite{Peszat:2006} and Truman and Wu \cite{Truman:2003} for L\'{e}vy space-time white noise; Peszat and Zabczyk \cite{Peszat:2007} for infinite dimensional L\'{e}vy processes; Wang et al. \cite{Wang:2022} for truncated $\alpha$-stable white noises; Balan \cite{Balan:2014}, Mytnik \cite{Mytnik:2002} and Yang and Zhou \cite{Yang:2017} for $\alpha$-stable white noises; Xiong and Yang \cite{Xiong:2019} for $\alpha$-stable colored noises that is white in time and colored in space and references therein, there are few investigations on comparison principle for SPDEs driven by L\'{e}vy noises.